teejl/the_TeeJ/README.md

 I graduated from the University of Texas at Austin in Pure Mathematics.
 I like to think of myself as a mathematician just as all the old geezers did.
 However my contribution as a mathematician isn't like the typical professor type of mathematician.
 Those mathematicians directly contribute by writing papers, while I am simply a soldier on the front lines.
 I swing away at problems in my path via calculator, computer, or good ole paper.
 I am just your everyday man trying to solve every puzzle that catches my interest.
 Nonetheless, I love solving puzzles in anyway I can.
 When you break everything down that is who I am, a problem solver.
 A TeeJ.

+## Silent Leadership
+"If I told you that a flower bloomed in a dark room would you trust it?" - Kendrick Lamar

+I have been thinking about leadership alot lately.
+I think this comes from switching my career from data engineering in supply chain planning to data engineering in manufacturing.
+Leaderhsip is a big deal in manufacturing, since so many decisions are being made all of the time.
+Everyone is looking for a direction.
+Everyone is carving their own path.

+One of my strengths has always been leading by example.
+However, a good leader doesn't want to spotlight as much as to give it to the people who deserve it.
+Although silence is a powerful tool, it is at times a weakness.
+Mastering this tool is something I would like to focus on.
+Gaining respect through contribution, and support others around me through listening and, if needed, shot calling.
+A silent leader.
+Not shy, not passive, but silent.
+Knowing when to strike, and striking with full confidence.
+Giving everyone the opportunity to contribute, and filling in the missing gaps.
+The caboose.

 ## Data Engineer
 I have finished two semesters in my Online Masters of Computer Science at Georgia Tech.
 I love the way technology works, especially when it comes to data.
 I aim to be a data engineer.
 There is alot that goes into building a reliable, maintanable, and scalable data system.
 Also there is always something that can be improved for every data system.
 A fun fact, the efficiency of computers is actually bottlenecks by the speed at which data can be stored, written, and read.